Stephanie-codes/Stephanie-codes/README.md

 - 👋 Hi, I’m @Stephanie-codes
 - 👀 I’m interested in technology and learning as much as I can!
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
-Also how GitHub works!
+Also how Linux & GitHub works!
 - 💞️ I’m looking to collaborate on: JavaScript projects
 - 📫 How to reach me: best way is via LinkedIn on my profile